top of page

 vecteezy_white-surface-texture-paper-abstract-background_7009416.png

-75 Young Women.
-5 Counties.
+70 Young Women.
+10 Counties.
 One Appalachian Story.

 Seventy-five young women participated in the Appalachia Girl Dreaming program developed by Dr. Jacqueline Hamilton, Executive Director of Why We Write.
-They came from five counties in Appalachian Kentucky to learn about women who changed the mountains—emotionally and educationally—through their writings and their work.
+They came from counties in Appalachian Kentucky to learn about women who changed the mountains—emotionally and educationally—through their writings and their work.

 vecteezy_white-surface-texture-paper-abstract-background_7009416.png